rice-apps/scheduleplanner/README.md

 In order to make following style more convenient, you can utilize the [Closure Linter](https://developers.google.com/closure/utilities/docs/linter_howto) and `fixjsstyle`.

 ## Developer Set-Up and Workflow:
-1. Clone the code repository.
+1. Clone the `scheduleplanner` repository using GIT.
+2. Clone the dependency `lightning` from [mschurr/lightning](https://github.com/mschurr/lightning) using GIT.
+3. Import `scheduleplanner` into your Java IDE.
+(Eclipse > File > Import > Existing Maven Project).
+4. Import `lightning` into your Java IDE.
+(Eclipse > File > Import > Existing Maven Project).
-* Install all of the required software on your system (listed above) and that you have placed the closure dependencies in the correct location.
+5. Install all of the required software on your system (listed above) and that you have placed the closure dependencies in the correct locations.

-* Install the back end by typing `composer install` within the backend/ directory.
-(Note: If you didn’t add composer to your PATH, and you can alternatively run the phar file by typing `php composer.phar install`).

-* Start your MySQL database server and create a new database to use for the application.
+6. Start your MySQL database server and create a new database to use for the application.
   * To start mysql: `mysqld`
   * Command line to connect: `mysql -u root -h localhost`
   * To create a database use `create database scheduleplanner`
   * Command line to import: `mysql -u root -p scheduleplanner -h localhost < schema.sql`
+7. Edit
 * COPY `backend/config-template.php` to `backend/config.php`.

 * Edit `backend/config.php` and replace the database connection information with the information of your local MySQL server.